Eulium/PATHOCOM_pipeline/README.md

 Used to compare assembles and raw shotgun sequencing reads from isolated bacterial samples to each other by aligning them against the clustered uniref50 reference database.
 After DIAMOND blastx/blastp resulting hits are used to create protein abundance tabels, use the ncbi mapping table to asigne per hit GO terms and map the isolate results against the resulting tables from the sample preprocessing table.
 Extracts for the "read" and "assmbled" data such as per sample Go term counts, per sample UNIREF counts and count value distribution.
-Extracted data is then plotted has comperative heatmaps etc.
+Extracted data is then plotted has comperative heatmaps etc, see jupyter notebook.
 Expects nucleotide fastq reads for raw read and amio acid fasta for assmbled sequences.

 ### Runtime